tosinosu/pixel-art-maker-project/README.md

-My Udacity Pixel Maker project.
+# Udacity Pixel Maker Project.

+In this project, grids were built using cells.

+Users enter the cells rows and column and pick colors for the cells